An Essential Guide to Jasper National Park—Where Glacial Lakes and Hot Springs Are Calling

-Photo by Michael Brandt/Unsplash
+Photo by Michael Hamments/Unsplash

-For most people this means a scenic road trip from Calgary (about five hours of driving time) or Edmonton (about four hours).
-The southern route from Calgary leads through Banff National Park and up the captivating Icefields Parkway between summits and glaciers.
+This is a place where the journey and destination are equally important.
+There are plenty of wonders to discover in the park, and they’re reserved for those willing to make the trek.
+For most people, this means a scenic road trip from Calgary (about five hours of driving time) or Edmonton (about four hours).
+The southern route from Calgary leads through Banff National Park and up the captivating Icefields Parkway that winds through the striking valley.

 For first-time visitors, this guide will help you plan your trip to Jasper National Park.